Essay by SM Lee Hsien Loong "Microeconomics in Public Policy: A Practitioner's View" (Mar 2026)

 We adopted a simple solution: just price it.
 We explicitly excluded only the few obvious groups.
 Beyond that, we imposed a Casino Entry Levy on residents, collected by the Government, to discourage but not prevent people from visiting casinos.
 This avoided arbitrary judgments on who was more vulnerable to problem gambling and who was more “deserving” of the right to visit casinos.
 At the same time, it effectively limited the number of residents visiting the casinos.

 Pricing casino entry has worked well.
 The IRs are thriving, generating many jobs and significant economic activity.
 Residents can and do visit the casinos, but there has been no flood.
-90% of casino patrons are tourists (Parliament of Singapore, 2025).
+90% of casino patrons are foreigners (Parliament of Singapore, 2025).
 The problem gambling rate among residents has remained low and stable at 1% (National Council on Problem Gambling, 2024).

 We were probably the first country in the world to adopt this unconventional solution.